 Item 10.
 Present draft of search strategy to be used for at least one electronic database, including planned limits, such that it could be repeated.

 The search strategy consists of two steps.
-In the first step, EJ and FT select six "gold standard" articles for the group threat, group contact, socialization, and media interventions that they deem to be typical articles to include in a systematic review on these determinants.
+In the first step, EJ and FT select six "gold standard" articles for the group threat, group contact, socialization, and media interventions that they estimate to be typical articles to include in a systematic review on these determinants.
 We do not aim for these articles to be representative of the literature on a determinant, but as the initial input for a search that aims to obtain a substantially representative portion of that literature.
+Note that these articles could also have been published before 2010.
 More specifically, EJ selected these articles for the group contact and socialization interventions, where FT selected them for the group threat and media interventions.
 Note that we do not execute a separate search for the demographic interventions, as we anticipate that estimates for these variables will be present in articles on the other determinants.
 The keywords in these articles, those as indicated by the article authors themselves and those which are obtained by applying the rapid-automatic-keyword-extraction (RAKE) algorithm to the titles and abstracts of these articles, are used to extract a set of candidate keywords.
 These candidates are filtered manually based on relevance, where relevance is defined as being related in content to either the intervention of interest or the outcome, and whether they appear in the titles and abstracts of the "gold standard" articles for that intervention.
 In this sense, the literature search is “fit” to the keywords.
 An initial "naive" search is subsequently carried out.
 In line with our inclusion criteria, we restrict the time period to the 2010-2022 period and search for English documents peer-reviewed research articles.
 Note that our date endpoint is determined by the date that we searched the respective databases.
 This date will be indicated for each search.
-As noted earlier, planned dates of coverage are 01-01-2010 to XX-07-2022, where the exact day in this date depends on the day a specific determinant search was conducted.
+As noted earlier, planned dates of coverage are 01-01-2010 to XX-XX-2022, where the exact day and month in this date depends on the day and month a specific determinant search was conducted.
+Please consult the R-files in the “Literature Search Data” folders for specific timestamps.

+Every search in each of the respective databases has the following specification: